RonaldoAkil/PersonalLinuxDrivers/README.md

 # PersonalLinuxDrivers
 Hey fellas,
 I have made USB driver for my Linux OS.
-Program to detect, read and write the Pendriver when connected to the drivers. :)
+Program to detect, read and write the Pendrive, when connected to the drivers. :)